 Article 1 This Act comes into force as of the date specified by a Cabinet Order within a period not exceeding 6 months from the day of promulgation.

 Supplementary Provisions [Act No. 103 of June 27, 2014 Extract] [Extract]

-(Effective Date) Article 1 This Act is to come into force as of the date of promulgation.
+(Effective Date) Article 1 This Act comes into effect as of the date of promulgation.

 Supplementary Provisions [Act No. 95 of December 14, 2018 Extract] [Extract]